mefercs/apis/mongoose.md

 - [Tutorial link](https://www.freecodecamp.org/news/get-started-with-mongodb-atlas/)
 - URI: Uniform Resource Identifier
 - URL: Uniform Resource Locator
+- remember to use a done() function in a app.METHOD to treat with asynchronous operations

 We import the mongoose package in the package.json